maoberlehner/markus-oberlehner-net/content/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser.md

 Saving just a few seconds by choosing a mock browser environment over a real browser engine, might not seem like a big deal, but especially if you're doing TDD, waiting on your unit tests to finish can be a quite frustrating experience.

-Another thing to consider is, that we're going to write acceptance test in the second part of this two part article series.
+Another thing to consider is, that we're going to write acceptance test in the second part of this two-part article series.
 Those acceptance tests will run in real browsers, so there is no need for us to test the functionality of the code in real browsers with our unit tests.

 ## Setup